Egor4ik325/anyberry/README.md

 So the information about the bill can be integrated into order response or be in a separate sub-endpoint.

+**Information about the order for client**:

+- berries that are ordered

+- total price of all berries (same as pay amount)

+- user how ordered (request.user)

+- where to pay for order

+- how much to pay

+- in which currency to pay

+- when was the order bill created to pay

+- when will the bill be expired

+- the order status (depends on bill status)

 Checklist:

 - [x] Create bill when order is created

+- [x] Order bill API (own)

 ### Payment info